From life’s mid-point - 35 to age 42

 After 35 a mirroring of earlier phases begins.
 Thus, this phase mirrors years 28-35 when we were learning to express our destiny creatively.
 Now we have to activate it fully, avoiding the danger of becoming rigid in our thoughts, feelings and deeds.

-Let’s detour for a moment to look at the archetypal life span as depicted below.
+Let’s detour for a moment to look at the archetypal life span in the diagram below.
 It tells us that in the rhythm of 7 x 10 we have fulfilled our purposes by age 70.

-a) from the age of 35 the mirroring of earlier stages is on a higher level as the soul begins the return to spirit.
+a) from the age of 35 the mirroring of earlier stages happens on a higher level as the soul begins the return to spirit.

 b) the soul has a life in the spiritual realms before it incarnates into a physical body.